In this article, you will learn

 As described in the article Creating a Production Configuration, you can add different Operations to a Production Configuration.
 This article provides a detailed description of the prerequisites as well as the options available in the Operation Export Mounting Instruction.

 If tiling is created for processing Print Items, it may subsequently be beneficial to also generate Mounting instructions for the later Impose – for example, for wallpapers.
-The Operation Export Mounting Instruction is used in Production Configurations that map an entire workflow – from uploading print data into the workflow to output – as well as when applying Production Configurations to selected Articles or Print Items.
+Export Mounting Instruction Operation is used in Production Configurations that map an entire workflow – from uploading print data into the workflow to output – as well as when applying Production Configurations to selected Articles or Print Items.

 - Create Production Job – if tiling is created within it.